 Conclusion

-The future of work in our region will not be decided by algorithms alone.
-It will be shaped by the choices we make today—by our courage to learn, to adapt, and to ensure that technology serves humanity, not the other way around.
+The future of work in our part of the world will not be driven by algorithms.
+It will be driven by our decisions today, our willingness to learn and change, our commitment to ensuring technology serves humanity, not the other way around.